mamoore1440/personal-site/src/content/finished-parts/RTH-Table-Of-Contents.md

 ## Part 9: Say Goodbye To Our System Now
 * Essays:
   * Why Do Dictators Exist & How To Incubate A Dictator
+  * The Economic & Social Nukes
   * Let's Go To War
   * Why This Is The Last Cycle
   * Where Is The Perfect System?

-## Part 10: We Were Pawns
+## Part 10: The Theological Existance
 * Essays:
   * God, The Angels, And Humanity
+  * Sin & Life
+  * Who Wants The Pawns?
+  * The Timeline (pre-flood, post-flood, Israel, Jesus, Now)
+  * White Vs. Black Hat
   * A Finite Vs. Infinite Existance
-  * White Vs. Balck Hat
   * Who Can Judge The Our Dimension?
-  * Who Wants The Pawns?